 Once you know how to grow zucchini, you will be literally inundated with the fruits of your labors.

 A versatile vegetable that is super easy to grow and prolific in the garden, zucchini – or courgettes – fruit abundantly.
 They can be used as a staple of summer cuisine, from ratatouille to stir-fries, salads, casseroles, in vegetable lasagna, battered and fried, or even as zucchini pasta/courgetti.
-Added to which, the flowers are delicious raw in salads, or stuffed and fried, too.
+Added to which, you can harvest zucchini flowers that are delicious raw in salads, or stuffed and fried, too.

 The most common types of zucchini plants produce green fruits, but you can also grow golden or bi-color zucchini varieties as part of your vegetable garden ideas to add even more color to your cooking.

 How to grow zucchini